Cruise ship docked at Cairns port with Trinity Inlet and rainforest-clad mountains in the background

 Should I book through the cruise line or independently?

 Cruise line excursions guarantee the ship will wait for you if the tour runs late.
 Independent operators are typically cheaper and may offer smaller groups, but the ship won't wait if you're delayed.
-If you book independently, choose operators experienced with cruise ship schedules and build in a comfortable time buffer.
+If you book independently, choose operators experienced with cruise ship schedules and build in a comfortable time buffer (aim to be back at the wharf at least 90 minutes before "all aboard").

 What's the best time of year to visit Cairns by cruise?

-The dry season (May–October) offers the best weather: sunny skies, comfortable humidity, and excellent reef visibility.
-The wet season (November–April) is hotter and more humid with afternoon rain possible, but tours still operate and reefs are lush.
+The dry season (May–October) offers the best weather: sunny skies, comfortable humidity and excellent reef visibility.
+The wet season (November–April) is hotter and more humid with afternoon rain possible, and cyclonic weather is a small but real risk.
 Most Australian cruise itineraries schedule Cairns calls during the dry season.

 Is there luggage storage at the terminal?

-No — the Cairns Cruise Liner Terminal does not offer luggage storage.
-If you're on a turnaround (embarking or disembarking), you'll need to arrange storage at a nearby hotel or the airport if you have time to fill between the ship and your flight.
+No — the Cairns Cruise Liner Terminal doesn't offer luggage storage.
+If you're on a turnaround (embarking or disembarking), arrange storage at a nearby hotel or the airport if you have time to fill between the ship and your flight.

 Plan Your Cairns Shore Day

-Get in touch with your ship name, port date, and hours ashore — we'll recommend the best excursion options for your schedule.
+Get in touch with your ship name, port date and hours ashore — we'll recommend the best excursion options for your schedule and confirm whether you're docking or tendering.